nekonaute/roborobo3/roborobo3/_README.txt

 gFootprintImageFilename      : this image specifies the footprint RGB value that will be sensed by the ground sensor.

 gForegroundImageFilename 		: the environment decorative image, ie. only used for displaying -- should more or less match environment image. gBackgroundImageFilename  		: this image is purely decorative.
-Change parralax factor for faster scrolling (if screen size is smaller that environment/foreground size).
+Possible use as a decorative image for the footprint

 Some image files are available by default in the data subdirectory.
 Here's a quick summary (but you may add anything you like):
 - maxirobot*: a 32x32 robot image, with 8 sensors (similar to an e-puck or khepera robot)